Passy station: Nearby

 The area is a quiet, well-heeled residential neighborhood, not heavily touristed.

 The Pont de Bir-Hakeim (formerly the Pont de Passy) is a road, pedestrian, and metro bridge across the Seine completed in 1906 primarily to carry the metro.
 In 1986 it was classified an historical monument.
 Opposite is the Grenelle district in the 15th arrondissement.
 The Île aux Cygnes midway in the Seine can be accessed by foot from the bridge.

-The Parc de Passy, a public park opened in 2004 on the site of a cleared neighborhood, is 200 meters to the southwest.
+The Parc de Passy, a public park opened in 2004 on the site of a cleared neighborhood, is 200 metres to the southwest.

-The Maison de Balzac, a museum honoring the writer in a house he lived in during the 1840s, is 500 meters to the southwest.
+The Maison de Balzac, a museum honoring the writer in a house he lived in during the 1840s, is 500 metres to the southwest.

-The Maison de la Radio et de la Musique (formerly Maison de Radio France) is about 750 meters to the southwest.
+The Maison de la Radio et de la Musique (formerly Maison de Radio France) is about 750 metres to the southwest.

-The Musée Clemenceau, the apartment and garden of the French statesman, is 200 meters to the north.
+The Musée Clemenceau, the apartment and garden of the French statesman, is 200 metres to the north.

-The Palais de Chaillot and the Jardins du Trocadéro, opposite the Seine from the Eiffel Tower, are about 550 meters to the northeast.
+The Palais de Chaillot and the Jardins du Trocadéro, opposite the Seine from the Eiffel Tower, are about 550 metres to the northeast.

 Among the nearby buildings are the Majestic Passy cinema, and the Lycée Saint-Louis-de-Gonzague high school.